jose-rojas-loadsure/docker_nexus3/README.md

 # docker_nexus3
 This repository it´s oficial...
-This repositori is OK I´m doing testing.
+This repository is OK I´m doing testing.